text-machine-teaching/uml_nlp_class_2022/docs/project_proposals.md

 ## Mixup augmentation for NLP

+**Goal:** test mixup augmentation on NLP tasks and achieve some SOTAs

 **Short description:**
 NLP augmentation is not widely used.
 The main reason for this is the snobbery of NLP researchers who think that